-Writing should be fun.
+Writing should be joyous.
 As writers we should enjoy telling stories and finding the right combination of words to effectively communicate what we want to say.

-Writers, like any artist, must water and nourish their excitement, passion, and joy for their craft.
+Writers, like any artist, must nourish their excitement, passion, and joy for their craft.
 One way is to remind ourselves what inspired us to write in the first place.

 It is possible to glean new insights from reviewing beloved stories and works of art.
 As writers we should be observant of how others write and what they do well.
 However, sometimes it’s also good to just enjoy writing as a reader.

 Delight in Reading

 Of course, one of the best ways to stay inspired as a writer is by reading!

 If you’re a novelist, you should be reading novels.
 If you’re a poet, you should be reading poetry.
 If you’re a screenwriter, you should be reading screenplays, not just watching movies.

 You don’t necessarily have to always read in your genre either.
 In fact, I encourage writers to find other writers they admire and figure out what they do well in their genre that can be applied to their own work.